adamveld12/docker-steamcmd/README.md

 3. Add your startup script to `configuration/startup.sh`.
 The entrypoint in the container is pointing there by default.

-4. `docker run -d -v $PWD/configuration:/configuration -p someport  adamveld12/steam`
+4. `docker run -d -e APPID="someappid" -v $PWD/configuration:/configuration -p someport  adamveld12/steam`

 There is also a `/data` folder that can be used for any persistent information.